As students returned to campus after spring break, many found that their flights were delayed or canceled.

 “I had to email all of my professors because obviously I was not able to attend class, and I was really nervous about it, especially since I had a Calculus midterm on Tuesday,” she explained.

-Fortunately, her professors were understanding and “flexible and nice,” with her math professor allowing her to reschedule the midterm.
-Now, Villalba and other students who were delayed coming back from break have to catch up with everything they missed.
+Fortunately, her professors were understanding,“flexible and nice,” and her math professor allowed her to reschedule the midterm.
+Now, students who were delayed coming back from break have to catch up on everything they missed.